Getting to Know the Cryosphere

 - explain the role of albedo in balancing Earth's radiation budget;

-- give at least 3 examples of how the cryopshere impacts life on Earth; and
+- describe at least 3 examples of how the cryopshere impacts life on Earth; and

 - explain why scientists use the cryosphere to study climate.